Skip to Content

 What to see on a whale watching tour in Tofino

-The three most commonly seen large whale species seen in the Tofino area are the Pacific Gray whale, Orca and Humpback.
+The three most commonly seen large whale species in the Tofino area are the Pacific Gray whale, Orca and Humpback.
 The Pacific Gray whales are a particularly special sight.

 Alongside these, there is also the chance to see some of Clayoquot Sound’s other residents, including porpoises, sea otters, Steller sea lions, Harbour seals, bald eagles and osprey.